phucvu-nyu/bst236/docs/chapter_linear_algebra/eigen.md

 Here we consider the positive definite matrix $A$ with the eigenvalues $\lambda_1 > \lambda_2 \ge \cdots \ge \lambda_n >0$.

-The power method applies the power
+The power method applies the power of the matrix $A$:

 $$
 A^k = U \Lambda^k U^T = \sum_{j=1}^n \lambda_j^k u_j u_j^T.
 $$